tdeheurles/aerontest/components/ui/README.md

 # UI - Demo

 ## UI.Demo0
-- Works with:
+- works with:
     - [Babl.Demo0](../babl/README.md#babldemo0)
-- Connect to server and send one simple message
+- connect to server and send one simple message
-- Out are shown in the console
+- out are shown in the console
 ### Code
 - [project root](./demo0)